acrolinx/nextgen-analyzer/README.md

   submitted to make room for new ones
 - **Single Review Creation**: All suggestions are created in one pending review for better user experience
-- **Individual Line Suggestions**: Each modified line gets its own suggestion for granular control
+- **Chunked Line Suggestions**: Continuous modified lines are grouped into single suggestions for better readability
 - **Error Handling**: Graceful handling of API limits and permission issues
 - **Event-Specific**: Only creates suggestions for pull request events